n4t3m/ACLHelper/README.md

 ![StandardExample](Pictures/standard_example.PNG)

 Once you add your command, it will then show up in the command list.
+Additionally, the command will be copied to your clipboard.
 You can do the same for Extended ACLs using the Extended tab.
 Here is a picture of what it should look like:

 ![ExtendedMenu](Pictures/extended.PNG)